 - Comfortable clothes for running, jumping, climbing, rolling and crawling.

-- Clean running shoes (indoor shoes preferred).
+- Clean running shoes (indoor shoes required).
 Help keep our gym clean!
-Otherwise, you can also practice barefoot.
+Otherwise, you can also practice barefoot, but is not recommended.

 - A water bottle you can refill from the bathroom sink.

 Do I have to bring a parent/guardian?

 - If you’re under 19 years old, you will need an adult to sign a waiver for you.
-You can do this at the gym, or before your visit by clicking
+You can do this before your visit by clicking HERE.

 - Kids under the age of 13 must have a parent/guardian present during all OPEN GYM times.

 Because we have an attendance cap on our programs, we must insist on a NO-RETURN/NO-REFUND policy which applies to all class session enrollments.
 Under special circumstances at our discretion, the amount can be applied as a credit to your account.
 We encourage you to attend a drop-in OPEN GYM or ask for an assessment before committing to one of our programs.